Zion Williamson ‘proud’ of Gamecocks Final Four run

 Top 2018 basketball prospect Zion Williamson is blogging for USA Today.
 In his latest post, when he detailed visits with Kentucky, Duke and North Carolina, he made sure to show his pride in his home state.

-The Spartanburg Day star said Duke, Kansas, South Carolina had stood out, with Kentucky coming in with an offer of late.
+The Spartanburg Day star said Duke, Kansas, South Carolina stood out in the recruiting process, with Kentucky coming in with a late offer.

-Williamson is ranked with is the No. 2 ranked player in the country by 247Sports.
+Williamson is the No. 2 ranked player in the country by 247Sports.
 The 6-foot-8, 210-pound forward averaged 36.8 points, 13 rebounds, 3.2 assists, three steals and 2.5 blocks a game while leading Spartanburg to a state title.

-Although Martin is now working against arguably the three top recruiters in the nation, he did make at least one point Williamson wrote about.
+Although Martin is working against three of the top recruiters in the nation, he made a point Williamson wrote about.

 “Coach Martin told me that, with a player like me, he feels confident that we could get back to where they were and even further if I were to come there,” Williamson wrote.